 Drag the progress bar with the mouse to locate the exact playback point.

-You can also input the time and click is to locate the playback point © ALLNET GmbH Computersysteme 2015 - Alle Rechte vorbehalten in the Set playback time field.
-You can also click D to zoom out/in the progress bar.
+You can also input the time and click to locate the playback point in the Set playback time field.
+You can also click to zoom out/in the progress bar.